Alinne Moraes: Personal life

 Between 2002 and 2005 she had a relationship with actor Cauã Reymond.
 In 2010, she ended her one-year and a half relationship with the bartender and businessman Rodrigo Mendonça.

 In 2010, Moraes received the title of citizen emeritus of Sorocaba, in recognition of her work in film, theater and television.

-On 8 May 2014, Moraes and boyfriend Mauro Lima, a Brazilian filmmaker, welcomed their first son, Pedro.
+On 8 May 2014, Moraes and her ex-husband Mauro Lima, a Brazilian filmmaker, welcomed their first son, Pedro.